HuandongChang/HyperType-Model/README.md

 # The HyperType Model For Triangles in Networks
 ## Project introduction
 In this project, we introduced the HyperType model that incorporate triangles, which is an extension of the Random Typing model designed by **Akoglu and Faloutsos** [[1]](#1).
 The codes here are the python implementations of the HyperType model.
-The paper, *THE HYPERTYPE MODEL FOR CLUSTERING IN NETWORKS*, is attached and is currently under review.
+The paper, *THE HYPERTYPE MODEL FOR CLUSTERING IN NETWORKS*, is attached and has been accepted by SIURO-SIAM on Nov/2021.

 Authors: Huandong Chang & Chuming Chen